kavia-common/uttar-pradesh-tourism-project-monitoring-system-219364-219380/upstdc_backend/README.md

 - The preview system detects a start command via `Procfile`:
   - `web: bash start.sh`
 - `start.sh`:
-  - Waits for the PostgreSQL database (upstdc_database) to be ready using `pg_isready` (or TCP fallback).
+  - Starts the Spring Boot app using Maven wrapper if available (no DB wait).
-  - Builds if needed and starts the Spring Boot app using Maven wrapper if available.
+  - Builds if needed.
   - Applies `JAVA_OPTS` if provided.

 ## Ports